pprwf/pprwf/README.md

 I always thought every single day in the middle of the night🌃 before sleeping that if I'd start to learn about coding and programming a little sooner else
 I would enjoy my daily life even more, and I'll have more time to learn more about all of these things.

-*   🔭  I’m working on Physical Programming, System Analytics and Design, Multimedia Technology and Cyber Security Subject at my uni.
-*   🧠  I'm currently learning about C, Arduino (C++), CSS and looking forward for other languages as much as I can.
 *   🤝  I'm open to collaborating on any projects that I can help.
 *   🌍  I'm based in Bangkok, Thailand.
 *   💬  Ask me [anything](https://ask.fm/askingpills) or ask me [anonymously](ngl.link/_pprwf12228).